On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Evaluation

-\paragraph{Latency and precision.} \autoref{fig:microbenchmark-latency} illustrates the latency and precision for all compared systems across various Precision@K ($K \in \{1, 5, 10\}$) out of 20 candidates.
-Each subplot corresponds to a specific model and top-$K$ configuration, presenting latency (the left y-axis) and precision (the right y-axis) on two hardware platforms.
-Within each subplot, bars represent latency: purple for the NVIDIA platform and pink for the Apple platform.
-The number atop each bar indicates the speedup relative to the HF Offload baseline.
-The line plot shows the resulting precision in Precision@K. As precision is platform-independent, both platforms share a single data point on the line.
-For our systems ({\sys} and {\sys} Quant), we evaluate their performance under low and high dispersion thresholds (mentioned in~\autoref{sec:progress-cluster-pruning}) to demonstrate the configurability of dispersion threshold.
+\paragraph{Latency and precision.} \autoref{tab:microbenchmark-latency-summary} summarizes our latency and precision evaluation on five models across 18 datasets and two platforms, reporting the mean latency reduction and the maximum precision loss on Precision@$K \in \{1, 5, 10\}$ out of 20 candidates compared to the baselines. \autoref{fig:microbenchmark-latency-wikipedia} further zooms in the latency and precision results on the Wikipedia dataset~\cite{ellamind2023wiki} across NVIDIA and Apple platforms.
+Each subplot corresponds to a specific model and top-$K$ configuration, showing latency (left y-axis) and precision (right y-axis).
+Bars represent latency (purple: NVIDIA; pink: Apple), and the number atop each bar indicates the speedup relative to the HF Offload baseline.
+The line plot reports Precision@$K$.
+As precision is platform-independent, both platforms share a single point.
+In \autoref{fig:microbenchmark-latency-wikipedia}, we additionally plot {\sys}/{\sys} Quant under both low and high dispersion thresholds (see~\autoref{sec:progress-cluster-pruning}) to show the threshold's configurability.

+Overall, \autoref{tab:microbenchmark-latency-summary} shows that our systems deliver substantial mean latency reductions while preserving precision, strongly validating the effectiveness of our design.
+Quantitatively, our system's benefits are significant. {\sys} reduces latency up to 89.2\% over HF Offload at Precision@1 on \texttt{Bge-MiniCPM}, while the maximum precision loss stays within -0.003. {\sys} Quant also provides meaningful speedups over HF Quant (e.g., up to 72.2\% at Precision@1), with the maximum precision loss bounded by -0.003.
+For larger models such as \texttt{Qwen3-4B/8B}, the HF baseline fails to run on our hardware platforms due to its large memory footprint (OOM).
+In contrast, our system enables low-latency inference for these powerful models, further underscoring its practical utility and effectiveness.